Alkiviadisss/SpaceX/README.md

 ## Step 1 — Run the ML Pipeline

 > This step trains the model and uploads it to S3.
-It only needs to be run **once** (or whenever you want to retrain).
+It only needs to be run **once**.

 ```bash
 python SpaceX.py